Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 By adding a listener, you can plug literally any process on your domain event: logging, exporting datas, building some cache, sending emails...

 __Flexibilty:__
-Consequences can be activated and desactivated be configuration or context very simply.
+Consequences can be activated and deactivated by configuration or context very simply.

 ## Getting it done